 Conrad C. Nowak is a trial attorney with a diverse national practice, frequently representing clients in high profile, sensitive litigation as well as transactional matters.
 Mr. Nowak has successfully represented clients in a variety of practice areas and industries, including health care, construction, commercial litigation, labor and employment, products liability, commercial transactions, alarm and security services, catastrophic occurrences and general litigation.
+Mr. Nowak also has experience in white collar criminal and related civil matters, such as representing individuals in Department of Justice and other federal investigations, the Foreign Agents Registration Act, and other congressional inquiries.
 He is Co-Chair of the firm's Alarm & Security Services Industry Group.

-He has represented clients in matters pending throughout the country, including California, South Dakota, Iowa, Missouri, Alabama, Arkansas and others.
+He has represented clients in matters pending throughout the country, including California, South Dakota, Iowa, Missouri, Alabama, Arkansas, Washington D.C. and others.

 Mr. Nowak joined Hinshaw & Culbertson LLP in September 2005, after completing a judicial clerkship for the Honorable William D. Maddux, Presiding Judge of the Law Division of the Circuit Court of Cook County.
 As part of his responsibilities, which included the preparation for review, argument and ruling on significant motions before the court, Mr. Nowak also assisted with the management of the Cook County Asbestos Litigation Docket, which maintained approximately 6,000 cases exclusively assigned to the Presiding Judge.